PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 cd MVC_Win10Arm
 ```

-If running on a Dev machine with multiple dotnetcore SDK's installed you need to create a global.json file so the dotnet.exe muxer will use the preview version 2.X SDK and not default to the latest offical release version the SDK (probably 1.1)
+If running on a Dev machine with multiple dotnetcore SDK's installed, you need to create a global.json file so the dotnet.exe muxer will use the preview version 2.X SDK and not default to the latest official release version the SDK (probably 1.1)

 Create a new file global.json
 ```sh